Spider in a dream on a silver thread at the center of a dewdrop-jeweled web

 Ask yourself: “Is there something in my life ‘biting’ me — quietly, from behind?
 Is it an external situation, a person, or my own toxic thoughts?
 What would help me ‘pull out the sting’?”

 Astrological note: An aggressive spider evokes Pluto or Neptune in the 7th house in a difficult aspect, or Pluto transiting through the 7th house.
-Scorpio and Pisces in periods of difficult transits often see this image of manipulation.
+Scorpios and Pisces in periods of difficult transits often see this image of manipulation.
 If Pluto is now entering your 7th house — hidden dynamics in relationships are asking to be brought to awareness.

 She is enormous.
 Looming.
 In her size there is something oppressive.
 You are small — she is large.